alvis/presetter/README.md

 Presetter was born from the frustration of maintaining identical configurations across multiple TypeScript projects.
 The core principles:

 - **🎯 Simplicity**: One command should set up a complete development environment
-- **🔄 Maintainability**: Updates should propagate automatically across all projects
+- **🔄 Maintainability**: Updates should propagate across projects through shared preset versions
 - **🧩 Composability**: Presets should work together seamlessly
 - **⚡ Flexibility**: Local customizations should always be respected
 - **📈 Scalability**: Should work for individual projects and large monorepos